Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ‘Of course.’

-The first merchant, the alleged former raider with the now furled patched sails, slowly drifted towards the jetty.
+The first ship, the alleged former raider, slowly drifted towards the jetty.
+It was shorter and wider than the Seagull, and higher than the jetty.
 The man that had hailed them still in the prow.
-As he approached it became clear there were identical shields around the ship.
+As he approached it became clear the shields around the ship were identical.

-‘How many have you?’ one of Olaf’s crew shouted.
+‘How many have you?’ one of Ragnar’s crew shouted.

-‘Ten as the prize crew, and thirty two prisoners.’
+‘Ten as prize crew, and thirty two prisoners.’

 ‘How are you holding them?’